robsab13/Tidy-Data/README.md

 Instructions: Code can be found and fun directly from "TidyCode.R" to produce the plots and create the same datasets.

-To be continued: GIS elements to be comleted by  Monday 25th April 2022.
+GIS elements comleted on Monday 25th April 2022.
+See RMarkdown and html file added.